No more daylight saving time? Here's what would happen if the clocks didn't change

 The two scenarios have long been debated, with experts torn over which is better: permanent standard time or permanent daylight saving time.

-But as many prepare for the clocks to "spring forward," here's a look at what would happen if the clocks no longer changed:
+But as many prepare to set their clocks forward, here's what would happen if things no longer changed:

 What is standard time?